zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - packages\zosmf\src\constants\Zosmf.profile.ts

   - ZosmfProfile - This class provides the property definitions for a zosmf profile type.
-We must add a definition for the authOrder property.
+We could add **authOrder** as a new property.
+This could place a requirement on plugins to re-program their apps to accept an **authOrder** property.
+To avoid breaking changes we will not make this change.
+We will accept the fact that **authOrder** is not part of the schema and will not be included in VSCode IntelliSense.

-    - **Modify Zosmf.profile.ts ? <span style="color:orange">Yes</span>**
+    - **Modify Zosmf.profile.ts ? <span style="color:green">No</span>**

 ##